Döblin's "Nothing"

 „Es geschah nichts.“ Siehe Gründungsmanifest.

 A second reflection centres on commemorative cultures.
-At the end of the 2014–2019 anniversaries, something peculiar could be observed.
-On 10 and 11 November 2018, the whole world arrived in Paris.
-All heads of state and government commemorated the armistice' hundredth anniversary.
-Since the end of the Great War (1914-1919) took on a firm form through the conclusion of the Versailles Treaty seven months later, it seemed logical, despite the temporal proximity, to cultivate memory again or to promote historical consciousness together.
-However, the follow-up event on 28 June 2019 was characterized by collective abstinence from Europe's dignitaries.
-On the Treaty's centenary day, only guests from the United States commemorated the formal end of the ceasefire on the historic location.
-They were invited by the US World War One Centennial Commission (WWICC), whose insightful podcasts on the events of Paris were to be continued until late autumn.
-It would have been exciting not only from an academic point of view to ask the well-travelled participants whether it seemed strange to them that none of the European partners seemed to care about a corresponding culture of remembrance.
+At the end of the 2014–2019 anniversaries, something peculiar was observed.
+On November 10th and 11th, 2018, the whole world assembled in Paris.
+Without exception, the heads of state and government commemorated the armistice's hundredth anniversary.
+Since the end of the Great War took on a firm form through the conclusion of the Versailles Treaty seven months later, it seemed logical, despite the temporal proximity, to cultivate memory again or to promote historical consciousness together.
+However, the follow-up event on June 28th, 2019 was characterised by collective abstinence from Europe's dignitaries.
+On the Treaty's centenary day, only guests from the United States commemorated the formal end of the ceasefire on this historic location.
+They were invited by the United States World War One Centennial Commission (WWICC), whose insightful podcasts on the events of Paris were to be continued until late autumn.
+Not only from an academic point of view, it would have been exciting to ask the well-travelled participants whether it seemed strange to them that none of the European partners seemed to care about a corresponding culture of remembrance.

-Definitely, it was no peace.
-While the war may have been lost by Germany, the peace was lost by its enemies and about a dozen of their invitees, first and foremost by the predominant British and their colonists.
-Neither war nor peace, "nothing happened" may well reflect this intricate standstill.
+While the war may have been lost by Germany, the peace was lost by its enemies and about a dozen of their invitees, first and foremost by the predominant British and their colonial delegates.
+Thus, neither war nor peace, 'nothing happened' may well reflect this intricate standstill.

 Our transnational commission's core focus is to contest the Anglo-American hypothesis to which clearly Anglo-Saxon embedded historians with a German background are contributing.
-Leonhard was the latest to join them.
-Obviously, we did not dispose of anything near the substantial resources they were allocated.
+Freiburg's Leonhard was the latest to join them.
+As a post-centenary start-up, we did not dispose of anything near the allocated resources.
 We need both time and resources to counter their western-centric thesis.
 Anticipating forthcoming research results, a major critique is that the position of Weimar Germany is simply being disregarded, for example in contrast to Turkey's.
-In Döblin's partially futuristic scenarios, there are no wordings from which actuality reflecting perceptions of an impending peace (1923–1924!) could be deduced.
-Surely, "nothing happened" may well be interpreted as an analogy to the world war's respectively state of war's continuation.
+In Döblin's partially futuristic scenarios, there are no wordings from which any actuality reflecting perceptions of an impending peace (1923–1924!) could be deduced.
+Surely, Es geschah nichts may well be interpreted as an analogy to the continued world war respectively state of war.
 In the end, history's mainstream narrative remains to be questioned and consistently challenged.
-When it is argued by historians or in educative textbooks that the "first post-war order" (Versailles) was a peaceful one and the Paris suburb's treaties with Germany, Austria, Turkey, Hungary and Bulgaria dictating an altogether hard peace, transnationally coordinated argumentation pro a completely different analysis of the facts need to be brought up.
-If the arguments of the German delegation leader and the first chancellor of post-Wilhelmine Germany were not to convince the pundits, Smuts' letters may be recalled in alignment with the best-known critic from the Anglo-Saxon world: John Maynard Keynes.
+When it is argued by historians or in educative textbooks that the 'first post-war order' (Versailles) was a peaceful one and the Paris suburb's treaties with Germany, Austria, Turkey, Hungary and Bulgaria dictating an altogether hard peace, transnationally coordinated argumentation favouring a completely different analysis of the facts needs to be brought up.

 Peter de Bourgraaf